 - 2.1 The Council is committed to maintaining the highest standards of governance including the elimination of fraud and corruption and to ensuring that all activities are conducted ethically, honestly, openly and accountably so as to protect public safety and public money. - 2.2 A varied range of policies and procedures form the Corporate Governance framework and a selection of these relate to Ethical Governance those specifically regarding conduct and integrity. - 2.3 The Ethical Governance policies set out the standards of conduct and integrity that it expects from staff, elected members, suppliers, partners, volunteers and the public.
-Breaches of the policies will be pursued and procedures have been introduced to enable any person to raise genuine concerns they may have about the conduct of anybody acting for or on behalf of the Council. - 2.4 In February 2012 full Council adopted a statement of intent in relation to both Ethical and Corporate Governance which gave a high organisational commitment to zero tolerance of fraud, corruption and bribery.
+Breaches of the policies will be pursued and procedures have been introduced to enable any person to raise genuine concerns they may have about the conduct of anybody acting for or on behalf of the Council. - 2.4 At its meeting on 21 October 2015 full Council adopted a statement of intent in relation to both Ethical and Corporate Governance which gave a high organisational commitment to zero tolerance of fraud, corruption and bribery.
 The Ethical Governance policies were also adopted as part of the Council's policy framework.
-The opportunity has been taken to update the statement of intent.